bio-phys/cadishi/doc/index.rst

 using ``cadishi example [--expert]``).
 Below we pick the most important parameters and provide some background explanation.

 - ``histogram:dr``: Defines the histogram bin width.
 The total number of bins is determined in conjunction with the following parameter.
 - ``histogram:r_max``: Defines the histogram cutoff radius.
 Make sure that your input data is compatible with the cutoff radius, i.e. the maximum distance between all points must be smaller.
 In this context, the following settings are important.
 - ``cpu:check_input`` and ``gpu:check_input``: Checks at runtime if any distance computed is equal or smaller than the cutoff radius.
-If this is the case, an exception is raised that causes Cadishi to exit.
+If this is not the case, an exception is raised that causes Cadishi to exit.
 If these parameters are set to false, no checks are performed and outliers may write into non-allocated memory.
 In order to achieve the highest possible performance, make absolutely sure that your data fits into r_max and disable the checks.
 - ``input:periodic_box``: The default value is null, causing Cadishi to automatically look for the presence of box information in the input data.
 A box can as well be specified explicitly, or disabled by setting the value to an empty list [].
-Note that we consider the triclinic box implementation currently as experimental.

 To achieve optimum **performance**, the number of workers and threads must be tuned to your system.
 For large frames (>O(100000) particles) it is reasonable